adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Summary: Name something based on what it *is*, not how it *looks* or *behaves*.

 Semantic HTML isn't just about the elements we use.
-It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc.
+It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc. What's less obvious is the names we use for classes.

-> &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
+As Phil Karton says, *there are only two hard things in Computer Science: cache invalidation and naming things*.
+So spending an entire chapter talking about it seems like an appropriate thing to do.
-<br>&mdash; <cite>Phil Karlton</cite>

-What's less obvious is the names we use for classes.
-This is important because they enable us to enhance a web page with style (and behaviour).
+Our approach to naming is quite frankly one of the most important aspects of writing maintainable CSS.
+And there are two main approaches: the semantic approach and the non-semantic approach.
+Let's first discuss what they are.

 ## Semantic versus non-semantic classes